 Install done

 Once the code is on your site and the test question works, the chatbot is live.
-Watch the analytics for the first week: which questions repeat, where the chatbot can’t answer, and how long conversations run.
+Watch the feature overview for analytics-related guidance and review the first week of conversations: which questions repeat, where the chatbot can’t answer, and how long conversations run.

-Create a free chatbot and embed it on your WordPress site in under five minutes.
+Create a free chatbot and embed it on your WordPress site.